 - The user interface is relatively simple.

-Some of Midori’s amazing features are:
+Some of Midori’s unique features are:

 - It supports 13+ languages.

-- It has an easy and simple interface.
+- It has a straightforward interface.

 - It is swift.